8:30 to 3:30 pm Monday to Friday

 In circle times sessions the children discuss together and explore, for example, the importance and reasons for rules, taking responsibilities and cooperating with others.
 They are encouraged to understand and embrace their individual identities, how they grow and change and how to make healthy life-style choices.
 In addition, they learn how to live together and make friendships work by embracing individuality and celebrating differences.

 In year 1, the children are introduced to different religious celebrations and practices from the six main world religions and some smaller faith groups.
 The children are encouraged to join in discussions and share any experiences that they may have.

 The children develop their word processing skills.
 They also learn about PowerPoints, producing a simple presentation.
 They begin coding using a variety of tools and equipment.

-To extend the children’s cultural and linguistic skills, every week French is taught by Clemence, our French Assistant.
-During these lively sessions the children take part in playing exciting games, singing a wide repertoire of French songs and in role play and other practical activities.
-Through these activities Clemence is able to engage even the most reluctant speakers.
+To extend the childrens’ cultural and linguistic skills, every week French is taught by our French Teacher.
+During these lively sessions the children take part in playing games, singing a wide repertoire of French songs and participate in role play and other practical activities.

-We also offer a variety of specialist subjects to further encourage the pupils education including; art, violin & cello lesons, dance, drama, yoga, swimming, gardening and after school clubs.
-To Learn more about each of these options please visit our school life section.
+We also offer a variety of specialist subjects to further encourage the pupilss education including; art, dance, drama, swimming, gardening and after school clubs.
+To learn more about each of these options please visit our school life section.

 Our work is very much in partnership with parents.
 We aim to build positive and proactive relationships with families to ensure the best outcomes for your child.
 We use a dedicated, secure portal to share updates and photographs from your child’s week and operate a consistent ‘open door’ policy so that any concerns you may have relating to your child and the School are dealt with efficiently and effectively.